Buying tickets

 • You’re not on holiday.
 You need to work on the train: 1st class means more space and a calmer working environment.
 This makes it easier for you to get more work done.
 You are also more likely to have access to an electric socket and WIFI can be faster.

-• There’s a better chance of finding a seat if you miss a connection: With a 1st class Interrail pass, you are free to sit in either 1st or 2nd class (wherever you can find a seat).
+• More chance of finding a seat if you miss a connection: With a 1st class Interrail pass, you are free to sit in either 1st or 2nd class (wherever you can find a seat).